MicrosoftDocs/microsoft-academic-services/academic-services/knowledge-exploration-service/tutorial-grammar-design.md

 :::code language="xml" source="samplePrivateLibraryData.linked.search.grammar.xml" id="snippet_partial_attribute_search":::

 Notice that we have heavier penalties (-3 and -4) associated with title and abstract keyword search compared to other grammar rules in the sample grammar (i.e. author and affiliation searches have a penalty of -2).
 This is designed to penalize title/abstract keyword searches if semantic attribute searches yield results.
+We do this so that semantic attribute matches will be favored over keyword matches when interpreting the user query.

 In addition to heavier penalties, we also set a minimum word match count requirement for title and abstract keywords search.
 Title and abstract words may cover lots of common terms that can be matched against terms in a query.
 We introduce this requirement to create a higher quality bar for title and abstract words search results.
 The following code ensures that the title and abstract words search is only valid if there are 3 or more words in the query that can be matched against the title/abstract words.